CTzatzakis/Joomla_Template-1Q_2014/README.md

 ## Project

-Web application development for Engineering Company
+Web application development for an Engineering Company

 ## Website description

-A web application for Engineering Company, promoting renewable energy applications and efficiency of indoor environments (Houses, Offices, Storage Units etc.) and running maintenance.
+A web application for an Engineering Company, promoting renewable energy applications and efficiency of indoor environments (Houses, Offices, Storage Units etc.) and running maintenance.

 ## Development infrastructure